Supporting since 2010

 Background

-The Elephant Orphanage Project was established in Zambia in southern Kafue National Park (KNP) 2007 with the mission to rescue, rehabilitate and release orphaned elephants back into the wild.
-The EOP is the only programme of its kind in Zambia and it is the 15th year of Colchester Zoological Society providing this project with vital support.
+The Elephant Orphanage Project was established in Zambia in southern Kafue National Park (KNP) in 2007 with the mission to rescue, rehabilitate and release orphaned elephants back into the wild.
+The EOP is the only programme of its kind in Zambia and Colchester Zoological Society has provided this project with vital support since 2010.

 The programme follows a four-stage process: